onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 double/tripple entry accounting/bookkeeping - revolutions - hypergraph accounting/bookkeeping is next

-what is at the root of all evil
-Unaccountability (& Ignorance) is at the root of all evil - not the love of money or profit - although that's bad actually
-    (although the fact that gold has no smell is problematic) Gold has no smell - that kind of universality and fungibility and erasure of history is inherently a lossy information theoretic foundation
 Outside of proper accounting
 Asymmetry
 How else do you want me to spell it out for you?!